department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/forms-status-on-My-VA/FE-documentation-MVP.md

 # Forms Status on My VA MVP Frontend Documentation
-Last updated: outline and draft cards info added August 14, 2024
+Last updated: accordion content updated August 19, 2024

 This FE documentation outlines all possible status cards that appear in the Benefit applications and forms section on My VA: